-The purpose of this section is to generalize the notion of a non-elementary hyperbolic group to the setting of approximate groups.
-The following well-known theorem provides several equivalent characterizations of elementary hyperbolic groups: \begin{theorem}[Characterizations of elementary hyperbolic groups] Let $\Gamma$ be a hyperbolic group.
-Then the following conditions are equivalent: \begin{enumerate}[(i)] \item $\Gamma$ is finite or there exists a subgroup $\Gamma'<\Gamma$ of index $\leq 2$ which fixes a point in $\partial \Gamma$. \item $\Gamma$ is finite or there exists a finite index subgroup $\Gamma' < \Gamma$ which fixes a point in $\partial \Gamma$. \item $\Gamma$ is finite or there exists a finite index subgroup $\Gamma'' < \Gamma$ which is infinite cyclic. \item $|\partial \Gamma| \leq 2$. \item $\partial \Gamma$ is finite. \end{enumerate} \end{theorem} \begin{proof} The implications (i)$\implies$(ii) and (iii)$\implies$(iv)$\implies$(v) are obvious, and (v)$\implies$ (iv) is a special case of Proposition \ref{GromovBoundaryTri}.
-Also, if (iv) holds, then either $\partial \Gamma = \emptyset$ and hence $\Gamma$ is finite, or $\partial \Gamma = \{\xi_1, \xi_2\}$, in which case (i) holds with $\Gamma' := \mathrm{Stab}_\Gamma(\xi_1)$.
+is actually a homeomorphism, hence defines an action of $\Lambda^\infty$ on $L$ by homeomorphisms, called the \emph{boundary action} on $L$; we will actually prove a more general statement in Lemma \ref{BoundaryActionGromov} below. \end{construction} An important distinction in the theory of hyperbolic groups is the dichotomy between elementary and non-elementary hyperbolic groups.
+The following well-known theorem provides several equivalent characterizations of elementary hyperbolic groups: \begin{theorem}[Characterizations of elementary hyperbolic groups] Let $\Gamma$ be an infinite hyperbolic group.
+Then the following conditions are equivalent: \begin{enumerate}[(i)] \item There exists a subgroup $\Gamma'<\Gamma$ of index $\leq 2$ which fixes a point in $\partial \Gamma$. \item There exists a finite index subgroup $\Gamma' < \Gamma$ which fixes a point in $\partial \Gamma$. \item There exists a finite index subgroup $\Gamma'' < \Gamma$ which is infinite cyclic. \item $|\partial \Gamma| = 2$. \item $|\partial \Gamma| \leq 2$ \item $\partial \Gamma$ is finite. \end{enumerate} \end{theorem} \begin{proof} The implications (i)$\implies$(ii) and (iii)$\implies$(iv)$\implies$(v)$\implies$(vi) are obvious, and (vi)$\implies$ (v) is a special case of Proposition \ref{GromovBoundaryTri}.
+Also, since $\Gamma$ is assumed to be infinite, Proposition \ref{GromovBoundaryTri} implies $|\partial \Gamma| \geq 2$, hence (v)$\implies$(iv).
+If (iv) holds, then $\partial \Gamma = \{\xi_1, \xi_2\}$ for some $\xi_1, \xi_2 \in \partial \Gamma$, in which case (i) holds with $\Gamma' \coloneqq \mathrm{Stab}_\Gamma(\xi_1)$.
 Thus the only non-trivial implication is (ii)$\implies$(iii), which follows from \cite[Theorem 8.3.30]{GhysdelaHarpe}.